 While timings vary widely, the exchange process can take anywhere between 4 and 12 weeks.

-This is the final step in the property purchase checklist… Time to swap the rest of the money and receive the keys to your first home!
+Time to swap the rest of the money and receive the keys to your first home!

-But, it’s not always that smooth-sailing, as completion can be delayed, sometimes by up to three months.
+It’s not always that smooth-sailing, as completion can be delayed, sometimes by up to three months.
 Often, this is pre-agreed, for example in the case of property chains.
 If you’re looking at a new build, you may have compiled a snagging list which is delaying the process.

 However, this is the stage you can legally call yourself a homeowner!

-First-time buyer’s guide – the move
+First-time buyer’s guide to saving money

 After years of renting, difficulties getting on the property ladder and the stresses of the buying process – you’ve finally done it.